-If you suspect that an animal of any kind is being subjected to any form of cruelty then the only organisation that can legally deal with this is the Royal Society for the Protection of Cruelty to Animals (RSPCA).
-You can contact the National Cruelty Helpline on 0300 1234 999.
+If you suspect that an animal of any kind is being subjected to any form of cruelty then the only organisation that can legally deal with this is the Royal Society for the Protection of Cruelty to Animals (RSPCA) You can contact the National Cruelty Helpline on 0300 1234 999.

 Dangerous dogs are a police matter.

-After your enquiry
+After your report

 Local authorities, the RSPCA and animal rescue centres rehome thousands of unwanted dogs and puppies every year.
 Neutering is a good way to help solve this problem.
 The RSPCA strongly recommend that neutering be carried out at an early age.
 This is a straightforward operation, carried out under general anaesthetic by a vet.
 Another benefit is that a neutered male is likely to be less aggressive and a neutered female won’t attract unwanted dogs.
 For an indication of cost, please contact your local vet.